-Multi-compartment compliance aids were prepared by the pharmacy for 380 people based in the community.
-The pharmacy used a proforma to decide if a compliance aid was the most appropriate solution for a person requesting it.
+Multi-compartment compliance aids were prepared by the pharmacy for approximately 40 people based in the community.
+The pharmacy had a proforma to decide if a compliance aid was the most appropriate solution for a person requesting it.
+But they had not yet had any new requests for compliance aids so had not yet used it.
 A sample of compliance aids was inspected.
 Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and a pharmacy advisor was aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.
-The dispensary used to prepare the compliance aids was well organised and calm despite the high volume of people accessing the service.